DataSorcerer/Data-Visualization-in-R/README.md

 1. Data preprocessing (using tidyr/ dplyr and others)
 2. Visualization (primarily ggplot2; exploring other useful packages too)
 3. Detailed report with my observations and conclusions

+Note:
+1. Each folder contains required dataset (or source), a RMD (or R files/ project) and a report file (.MD)
+2. The report file (.MD format) can be referred for a quick look at the analysis and results
+3. Package requirements have been mentioned in respective reports